-Project's Goals

-This workshop reports an on-going curricular project, "Enhancing Business Japanese Pedagogy" at San Francisco State University.
+"Enhancing Business Japanese Pedagogy" Project's Goals

 In the two classrooms "Business Japanese" and "Business Writing," students are offered numerous opportunities for listening and speaking as well as reading and writing in the target language (i.e., Japanese) for use either in the near or distant future.
-The presentation will show course materials that have been developed for use in international business.
+The presentation demonstrates course materials that have been developed for use in international business.

-- ❖ 2009 U.S. Department of Education "Business and International Education" (BIE) grant award (Masahiko Minami as a co-writer). - ❖ The project allows restructuring SF State University's Japanese Program's business related modules. - ❖ The modules are integrated into two business-related Japanese courses: - o Business Japanese (mainly focusing on oral communication) - o Advanced Business Japanese: Business Writing (mainly focusing on written communication) - 1.
-Business Japanese - Business Japanese is organized based on several thematic units: - o Business Japanese - is designed for those who have completed some upper-division Japanese courses.

-- enables those students to master conversational expressions that are useful in business environments. - specifically provides intensive training in business Japanese. - focuses on the forms of communication frequently encountered in the business world. - The goals of Business Japanese include: - learning expressions and vocabularies that are essential to business, - acquiring verbal and nonverbal communication strategies for better interaction with Japanese business associates, - learning how to deal with Japanese business people in both formal and informal settings, - reading business-related articles.
+- ❖ 2009 U.S. Department of Education "Business and International Education" (BIE) grant award (Masahiko Minami as a co-writer). - The project allows restructuring SF State University's Japanese Program's business related modules. - The modules are integrated into two business-related Japanese courses: - o Business Japanese (mainly focusing on oral communication) - o Advanced Business Japanese: Business Writing (mainly focusing on written communication) - 1.
+Business Japanese - Organized based on several thematic units: - Designed for those who have completed some upper-division Japanese courses. - The course enables those students to master conversational expressions that are useful in business environments - The course specifically provides intensive training in business Japanese; the course mainly focuses on the forms of oral communication frequently encountered in the business world. - o The goals include: - learning expressions and vocabularies that are essential to business. - acquiring verbal and nonverbal communication strategies for better interaction with Japanese business associates - learning how to deal with Japanese business people in both formal and informal settings - reading business-related articles.